Craig McNamara: Activist

-In 1973, McNamara visited the United States where over the course of a dinner, he became caught up in an argument with Katharine Graham, the owner of The Washington Post newspaper and his father over Chile.
+In 1973, McNamara visited the United States where over the course of a dinner, he became caught up in an argument with Katharine Graham, the owner of The Washington Post newspaper, and his father over Chile.
 The younger McNamara insisted that the Nixon administration was trying to overthrow Allende because he was a Marxist while both the elder McNamara and Graham insisted that there was no such policy on the part of the United States.
 Later on in 1975, the "destabilization campaign" waged by the Nixon administration came to public light.
 McNamara stated: "That's why I'm still cautious about my father to this very day-that's the flip side.
 If they [Graham and Robert McNamara] didn't know what was going on in Chile factually, they must had known it intuitively.
 But they wouldn't say so".

 Shortly before he was due to return to Chile, the Allende government was overthrown in a military coup d'etat led by General Augusto Pinochet on 11 September 1973.
 The Pinochet government vowed to "exterminate Marxism" in Chile, earning a reputation as one of the worst human rights abusers in Latin America.
 McNamara chose not to return to Chile and instead enrolled in a course at the University of California, Davis to study agriculture.
 In 1974, Robert McNamara again visited Santiago to meet General Pinochet and announced that the World Bank would resume making loans to Chile.
 Craig was so outraged that he decided to fly to Washington to confront his father, recalling that he told him over a phone call that: "You can't do this-you always say the World Bank is not a political institution, but financing Pinochet clearly would be".
 Robert flatly replied: "It's too late.
 I've already made my decision".
 McNamara felt that his father was being disingenuous in his claim that he had to refuse loans to Chile under Allende because the nationalizations of the copper mining companies was an "economic" matter that was within the remit of the World Bank, but he could make loans to Chile under Pinochet because human rights abuses were a "political" matter outside of the World Bank's remit.
 McNamara stated: "I was really upset by that.
 That was hard to mend".

-After working on local farms across South America, including starting a dairy cooperative business on Easter Island, he discovered his passion for sustainable farming.
-He returned to the United States and enrolled at University of California, Davis and graduated in 1976 with a degree in plant and soil science.
+McNamara graduated from Davis in 1976 with a degree in plant and soil science.